ctrbl/traffic-sign-classification/README.md

-# traffic-sign-classification
+# Traffic Sign Detection and Classification
-Traffic sign detection and classification using the GTSDB dataset with a hybrid approach
+Traffic sign detection and classification using the GTSDB dataset with a hybrid approach combining traditional computer vision techniques and machine learning (SVM) for classification.